callstack/haul/README.md

 ## Getting started

-Start by adding Haul as a dependency to your React Native project (use `react-native init MyProject` to create one if you don't have a project):
+Start by adding Haul as a dependency to your React Native project (use `react-native init MyProject` and `eject` to create one if you don't have a project):

 ```bash
 yarn add --dev haul